POLICIES, PROCEDURES, & GUIDELINES

 - Application Process

-- Applications are evaluated and approved based on information provided such as class ideas, background check, and space availability.
-We reserve the right to deny membership to anyone for any reason.
+- Applications are evaluated and approved based on information provided such as class ideas, background check, agreement to policies, and space availability.
 We do not discriminate based on race, gender, or ethnic origin.

-- Returning members from the preceding semester receive first consideration during early application period.
+- Returning members from preceding semester receive first consideration.

-- Applications submitted after the deadline are held in order received for the following semester.
+- Applications submitted after the deadline are held on a wait list for current and/or following semester.